daemon-10k/Axiom/README.md

   - Make sure you have Python 3.8+ installed.

   Installation:
-  1. Clone the repository (replace your-username with your actual GitHub username): git clone https://github.com/daemon-10k/axion.git
+  1. Clone the repository (replace your-username with your actual GitHub username): git clone https://github.com/daemon-10k/axiom.git
-  2. Navigate to the project directory: cd axion
+  2. Navigate to the project directory: cd axiom
   3. Create a data directory and place your .xlsx stock files inside, following the structure in the script.
   4. Install the required packages: pip install pandas numpy neuralprophet scikit-learn torch plotly